electricbookworks/electric-book-workflow/guide/02-setting-up.md

 * toc
 {:toc}

-## Overview
+## Technical overview

-To set up the workflow, you have to have some technical expertise.
+To set up the workflow, you still have to have some technical expertise.
 Once it's set up, non-technical editorial team members with a couple of hours training (taught or self-taught) can add and edit books in it.

-Both the technical and editorial team members need to be roughly familiar with a few concepts and tools:
+The technical team members who run the workflow need to be familiar with a few concepts and tools:

 *	**HTML and CSS**: the fundamental building blocks of almost all digital content.
 *	**Markdown**: a simple, plain-text shortcut for creating HTML.
 (The original [Markdown syntax reference](http://daringfireball.net/projects/markdown/syntax) is the easiest intro to basic markdown.
 We use a markdown variant called [kramdown](http://kramdown.gettalong.org), because it's GitHub's default and it supports attributes like classes.)